Jasenovac concentration camp: Memorial site

 In 2020 the U.S. State Department issued its JUST Act Report which surveys efforts at justice for Holocaust survivors.
-The report states that while information in the Jasenovac Memorial Site and museum "is appropriately victims-focused, the permanent exhibition notably lacks the requisite historical and cultural context, such as information on Croatia’s role in the Holocaust, the formation of and popular support for the NDH, and the full extent of crimes committed inside Croatia".
+The report states that while information in the Jasenovac Memorial Site and museum "is appropriately victims-focused, the permanent exhibition notably lacks the requisite historical and cultural context, such as information on Croatia's role in the Holocaust, the formation of and popular support for the NDH, and the full extent of crimes committed inside Croatia".

 Controversies

 In 1986, a new touring exhibition titled "Concentration camp Jasenovac, 1941–1945" was appointed by the Jasenovac Memorial Museum, sometimes erroneously referred to as "The dead open the eyes of the living" due to that phrase being used in promotional contexts.
 The exhibition featured graphic photographs with explicit depictions of Ustaše victims, some of which were unintentionally misattributed to Jasenovac.
 In Croatia, the 1986 exhibition is claimed as Serbian premeditation to stir up war in Croatia which began in 1991, thereby dismissing its complex causes.
 Similar but more inflammatory exhibitions were shown in JNA barracks during the early 1990s.
 A description of one photograph read: "They killed children in the mangers, then slaughtered them with knives, axes and razors, impaled them on bayonets, burned in the Jasenovac crematorium and in cauldrons they cooked soup from them".
 Instead of being educational, these served as a propagandistic tool, writes scholar Nataša Jovičić.

-Jewish and Serb organizations, Croat historians and antifascists, as well as international observers, have repeatedly warned of revisionism and Holocaust-denial in Croatia.
-Recent examples include the publication of a book celebrating "the Croatian knight", Vjekoslav Luburić, who as head of all Ustaše concentration camps, including Jasenovac, was responsible for over 100,000 deaths, and a documentary minimizing children's deaths in Ustaše concentration camps.
+Jewish and Serb organizations, Croatian historians and antifascists, as well as international observers, have repeatedly warned of revisionism and Holocaust-denial in Croatia.
+Recent examples include the 2018 publication of a book celebrating "the Croatian knight", Vjekoslav Luburić, who as head of all Ustaše concentration camps, including Jasenovac, was responsible for over 100,000 deaths, and a documentary minimizing children's deaths in Ustaše concentration camps.
 The Luburić book was promoted with the assistance of the Croatian Catholic Church,. and Church sources minimized children's deaths in concentration camps.

-Croat historians have noted that the Church has been a leader in promoting revisionism and minimizing Ustaše crimes.
+Croatian historians have noted that the Church has been a leader in promoting revisionism and minimizing Ustaše crimes.
 In 2013, the main Croatian Catholic Church newspaper, Glas Koncila, published a series on Jasenovac, by the Jasenovac-denier Igor Vukić, who claims Jasenovac was a "mere work-camp", where no mass executions took place.
 In 2015, the head of the Croatian Bishops' Conference asked that the Ustaše "Za dom spremni" salute be adopted by the Croatian army.
 In 2020, the official newspaper of Croatian Catholic Archdioceses, Glas Koncila, published yet another series engaging in Jasenovac- and even Holocaust-denial, with selective, blatantly distorted quotes from Jewish and other prisoners, in an attempt to yet again claim no mass extermination took place in Jasenovac.